 It’s one of the many lessons I learned from Al’s death.
 I not only need to set better boundaries for my own well-being, I need to be okay with the disappointment of others when I stick to my boundaries.
 I need to look after my own physical, spiritual, mental, and emotional health.
 I need to seek out the things that make me happy and spend my time with the people who bring joy to my life – from a safe physical distance or in other ways that I can manage during a moment.

 It’s been five years, but sometimes it still feels like yesterday.

 The bigger anniversary – five years since his death – is coming yet.
 But I think I’ll be okay with it.

-I’ve learned that the anticipation leading up to a birthday, anniversary or other major event connected to a deceased loved one is often worse than the actual day of the event itself.
+I’ve learned that the anticipation leading up to a birthday, anniversary, or other major event connected to a deceased loved one is often worse than the actual day of the event itself.
 By talking about this anniversary, even in its loosest form without specific dates, I have taken away some of its power over my body.
 Maybe my soul can release more of that pain and bring forth more of the happy memories.
-For there are a boatload of them, as Al would say.
+For there is "a boatload" of them, as Al would say.
 A big, happy boatload of memories and stories.
 It's my job to keep those alive in my soul.